graph-genome/bh19_frontend/README.md

 ### Link to working demo: [https://vgteam.github.io/sequenceTubeMap/](https://vgteam.github.io/sequenceTubeMap/)

+### This branch's aim is to separate the server side code from the client side code.

 ## Biological Background

 Recent scientific advances have lead to a huge increase in the amount of available genomic sequence information.
 In the past this sequence information consisted of a single reference sequence, which can be relatively easily visualized in a linear way.
 Today we often know multiple variants of a particular DNA sequence.
 These could be sequences from different individuals of the same species, but also homologous (= having shared ancestry) sequences from different species.
 The differences between the individual sequences are called polymorphisms and can range in size from variations of a single base pair to variations involving long stretches of DNA.
 These polymorphisms are a key focus point for all kinds of sequence analysis, since analyzing the differences between sequences and correlating them to possible differences in phenotype allows to make conclusions about the function of the analyzed sequence.